Periscope, Live Fashion Shoot

 Putting it all into perspective, Periscope is here to stay and provides the platform for a believable experience on “how it was done” in photography because it’s live.
 The authentication of the broadcast comes from interacting with your audience, and the hearts they provide you.

-For the submarine crew in general, it’s our passion to provide our time for you and all we ask is that you follow our social media vessels, @heathercarden86 and @rolandogomez on Periscope, Twitter, and Instagram.
+For the submarine crew in general, it’s our passion to provide our time for you and all we ask is that you follow @rolandogomez on Periscope, Twitter, and Instagram.
 If you want more, then show us by not forgetting to follow and provide those shares, hearts, likes, comments, retweets, etc., plus if you really want to know us and how we work together, join us at a photography workshop or photo adventure.
 We thank you in advance and now we have to dive, dive, dive—up Periscope soon!